MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/advanced/monitoring.md

 ## Logging

-One of the tools MSAL provides to combat production issues is logging errors when MSAL in not properly configured.
-It is critical to enable logging whenever possible to not only monitor logs for errors but also help in the diagnosis of problematic events.
+One of the tools MSAL provides to combat production issues is logging errors when MSAL isn't properly configured.
+It's critical to enable logging whenever possible to monitor logs for errors and help in the diagnosis of problematic events.
 See [Logging in MSAL.NET](./exceptions/msal-logging.md) for details.

 The following errors will be logged in MSAL: